bridgedb/bridgedb-webservice/README.md

 ### Installing the Derby libraries

 Because when embedding Derby in the BridgeDb Server jar makes them impossible to find, you still need them locally.
-Copy the Derby jars (derby.jar and derbyclient.jar) to this folder.
+Copy the Derby jars (derbyclient.jar) to this folder.

 ### Starting the webservice